BridgesLab/CushingAcromegalyStudy/README.md

 ### goseq-analysis.Rmd

 This script searches KEGG and GO for enriched categories and pathways.
+This generates a variety of Gene Ontology Analysis files and the data for Table 2.

 4. heatmaps.Rmd
 5. barplots.Rmd